Hero Honda Karizma

-in 2019 due to poor sales.
+in 2019 due to poor sales and it was relaunched on 29 August 2023 as the Karizma XMR.

 Design

 Karizma has been designed specifically for the Indian market.
 The styling is inspired by Honda CBF600.
 The instrument panel and the tank recesses are also designed keeping their functionality in mind.

 Engine

-Karizma has the Honda's Original tried and tested, but slightly detuned version of 223 cc SOHC air-cooled engine from the CRF230 series of enduro/MX/supermoto bikes that are sold in the United States and South American markets.
+Karizma has Honda's original tried and tested, but slightly detuned version of 223 cc SOHC air-cooled engine from the CRF230 series of enduro/MX/supermoto bikes that are sold in the United States and South American markets.
 It has a five-speed gearbox in place of the CRF's six-speed.
 The engine is an all-aluminium, undersquare engine (bore 65.5 mm or 2.58 in and stroke 66.2 mm or 2.61 in) running a compression ratio of 9:1.
 It features a Kehlin CV carburettor with a CCVI switch.

 Developments

-The Sucessor of Hero Honda Karizma is Hero Honda Karizma R. The new Hero Honda Karizma R have been inspired by Eric Buell Racing's EBR 1190.
+The successor of Hero Honda Karizma is Hero Honda Karizma R. The second gen Hero Karizma R came in 2014 which has been inspired by Eric Buell Racing's EBR 1190.
 The American company had a substantial role in the design of the high end bikes coming from Hero.